salmandotexe/ai-workflow-creator/README.md

     - Add a GitHub Actions workflow for automated testing and deployment.

+    - Add a DEBUG flag, when set to true, mock the LLM responses so it can be run without an API key

 If you’ve got ideas outside this list — go for it.
 PRs are welcome!